Carers Support Group is open to anyone who provides care support to family members, friends or neighbours.

 PLEASE SEE THE WEBSITE BELOW FOR OUR LATEST CORONAVIRUS NEWS.

-Please also see our 17-page Spring bulletin above for all our current news and how we can help you.
+Please see our 17-page Summer 2021 bulletin above for all our current news and how we can help you.

 Cheshire East Carers’ Hub provides a single point of access for all Carers including both young and adult Carers.
 The Hub exists to ensure that Carers of all ages have access to information, advice and a wide range of support services.
 These support services are designed to help Carers continue in their caring role for as long as they choose and to reduce the impact the caring role can have on a Carers own health and wellbeing.

 Please see quotes from those who have used the Carers Hub and the help it has given them.

 Anyone who thinks they are a carer can register with the Carers Hub by calling 0300 303 0208, emailing email@example.com or by visiting cheshireeastcarershub.co.uk.